EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

     MaybeServedHits = countif(MaybeServed),
     SecretHits      = countif(Served and Secretive),
     SecretMaybeHits = countif(MaybeServed and Secretive),
+    // A selector means the caller named a specific property, logger or MBean rather
+    // than sweeping the endpoint.
+Ranked, not gated -- a bare /heapdump has no selector
+    // and is still the worst row in this table.
+    TargetedHits    = countif(TargetedSelector),
     // A sub-400 with an unknown code and a multi-megabyte body is served in
     // everything but the paperwork, so this counter spans both verdicts.
     LargeBodyHits   = countif((Served or MaybeServed) and SizeVerdict == "LargeBody"),
     UnknownSizeHits = countif(Served and SizeVerdict == "Unknown"),
     MaxRespBytes    = max(RespBytes),
     Endpoints       = make_set(Endpoint, 15),
+    MultiMatchPaths = make_set_if(NormPath, array_length(Matched) > 1, 5),
     Services        = make_set(Service, 10),
     Paths           = make_set(NormPath, 10),
+    BasePaths       = make_set_if(BasePath, isnotempty(BasePath), 10),
+    Selectors       = make_set_if(Selector, isnotempty(Selector), 10),
     Statuses        = make_set(StatusRaw, 10),
     Verdicts        = make_set(AnswerVerdict, 8),
     UserAgents      = make_set(UserAgent, 5),